tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 }
 ```

-You may notice that I included an, or statement to the props we are passing in.
+You may notice that I included an _or_ statement to the props we are passing in.
 This will make sure that when we create a new empty code block that Prism doesn’t error out

 Finally, we need to export our component for use inside our `[slug].js` we can do this by adding `export {Codeblock}` at the bottom of our file.
 Our component file is now complete, and should look like this: